greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 5. AXI in standard has 4 busses without clear job, that 90% of designs don't know what to do with them: size, prot, cache and qos.
 In this design, instead, i allocate "extras" bus with configurable width.
 Do with it whatever.
 6. Cut combi paths into manageable timing pieces, layout friendly, latency of clock here and clock there is not a problem.
 7. QOS is for losers.
 8. Keep it simple, focused.
+Debuggable.
+Humanly understanble.
 I dont expect it to save the world or make coffee.
 My cat can do that.
 <img src="mycat.jpg" alt="mycat" style="zoom:33%;" />